Authentic Texas celebrates the lone star state—and sustains heritage tourism

-Supported by advertising from heritage destinations and organizations, Authentic Texas also provides an outlet for marketers to reach the affluent, engaged heritage traveler who stays longer and spends more.* Through its mix of high-quality editorial content and paid advertising, Authentic Texas educates, inspires, and motivates visitors and residents alike.
+Supported by advertising, Authentic Texas also provides an outlet for marketers to reach the affluent, engaged heritage traveler who stays longer and spends more.* Through its mix of high-quality editorial content and paid advertising, Authentic Texas educates, inspires, and motivates visitors and residents alike.

 Authentic Texas . . .